Copyright © 2003 jsd

 Here belief denotes more-or-less the same thing as knowledge, but by connotation it calls attention to the fact that people are often willing to believe things that cannot possibly be true.

 Sometimes people believe the truth, but all-too-often they believe things that cannot possibly be true.
-In the US, more people believe in astrology than believe in evolution (reference 4).
+According to some measures, more people in the US believe in astrology than believe in evolution (reference 4).
 Wacky beliefs are reflected in people’s actions, not just in what they say they believe.
 In the US, people spend ∼10 billion dollars per year on homeopathic medicines, magnetic “therapy” bracelets, and similarly wacky forms of “alternative” medicine.

 In some simple cases, knowledge is sufficiently well established that it can pass for absolute truth (in some narrow domain).
 As I like to say, we don’t know everything there is to know about the moon, and we don’t know everything there is to know about green cheese, but we know enough to be quite sure that the moon is not made of green cheese.
 A similar thought is expressed by the saying that you should keep an open mind, but not so open that your brain falls out.